© Michael Gold: The Corporate Image

 As an award-winning middle school science teacher, June used storytelling to capture her students' imagination and interest in scientific concepts.
 Years later as a professor of teacher education, she focused her research on the practical knowledge teachers construct and communicate through storytelling.
 Her first book, From Lesson Plans to Power Struggles (Corwin Press, 2009), is based on the stories new teachers told about their first classroom experiences.

-Now associate professor emerita at the State University of New York at New Paltz, she devotes her time to writing The Miriam bat Isaac Mystery Series.
+Now associate professor emerita at the State University of New York, she devotes her time to writing The Miriam bat Isaac Mystery Series.
 Her heroine is based on the personage of Maria Hebrea, the legendary founder of Western alchemy, who developed the concepts and apparatus alchemists and chemists would use for 1500 years.

-June, an active member of the Mystery Writers of America, lives with her husband Paul Zuckerman in New Paltz, where she is breathlessly recording her plucky heroine's next life-or-death exploit.
+June, an active member of the Mystery Writers of America, lives with her husband Paul Zuckerman, where she is breathlessly recording her plucky heroine's next life-or-death exploit.